Horea94/Fruit-Images-Dataset/src/image_classification_keras/readme.md

     -- a graph showing the evolution of the accuracy and loss during training -- the confusion matrix for the model
-    -- a classification report file detailing the precision, recall and F1-score per each class
+    -- a classification report file detailing the precision, recall and F1-score per class